aymud/memory-mania/README.md

 Before you begin, ensure you have met the prerequisites, and then follow these steps to run the application locally:
 1. **Clone the repository**: Start by cloning the repository to your local machine.
-2. Navigate to the project root directory:
+2. Navigate to the project root directory
 3. **Install dependencies:** Install the project dependencies using npm.
    ```shell
     npm install